-Predictive restocking for FBA calculates the qty of products needed to be restocked at FBA to meet the expected volume of FBA orders for a range of days.
+Predictive restocking for FBA calculates the quantity of products needed to be restocked at FBA to meet the expected volume of FBA orders for a range of days.

 - Days OF Order - Days of past sales from which you are basing the prediction.
 This generates a daily velocity.
-Please note that days with no stock availability will be skipped in the Days Of Order Count.
+Days with no stock availability will be skipped in the Days Of Order Count.

 - Velocity = Rate of sales per day when calculated by - Qty Sold in Days of Order divided by Days of Order

 - Deficit Supply - The predicted deficit to your supply for multiple date ranges.
-This is calculated as follows: (Velocity x Deficit Days) - (FBA Available Qty + In-transit + FBA Unshipped) See below.
+This is calculated as follows: (Velocity x Deficit Days) - (FBA Available Qty + In-transit + FBA Unshipped).
+See terms below:

 - FBA Available Qty = Qty available in FBA warehouses in SellerCloud

 - InTransit = Qty which is FBA Shipped, InTransit, CheckedIn Receiving